 Water, sanitation and hygiene

-The Australian Civil Society WASH Fund is a $97 million competitive grants program that will run from 2012 until 2017 and will support civil society organisations (CSOs) to deliver WASH programs in Africa, Asia and the Pacific.
-This funding covers grants to CSOs and components which will support CSOs to deliver the fund’s outcomes.
+The Australian Civil Society WASH Fund is a multi-year program to support civil society organisations (CSOs) to deliver WASH programs in the Pacific, Asia and Africa.
+Funding covers grants to CSOs and components which will support CSOs to deliver the fund’s outcomes.
 These include research grants, innovation and impact grants, fund management and knowledge and learning events.

 The core objective of the fund is to enhance the health and quality of life of the poor and vulnerable by improving sustainable access to safe water, sanitation and hygiene.